 38. Go Christmas shopping

 I am not aware when you read this post.
 Could be the end of January.
-However, it’s never too early for a Christmas shopping.
+However, it’s never too early for Christmas shopping.
 (Plus, it’s the middle of September when I write this)

-You usually know how many people you have to buy gifts to.
+You usually know how many people you have to buy gifts for.
 Go out and spend some money on their Christmas gifts.
 It’s a fun activity that will save your budget when December comes.

 Is Christmas too far away?
 Pick another holiday.
 Or find who has Birthday soon enough and buy them a gift.